What information about brain injury is available in Spanish?

-Offered by the San Diego Brain Injury Foundation, this Family Guide is written in English and Spanish.
+The Brain Injury Association of Florida offers a Family Guide in Spanish.
 It offers a useful overview of brain injury.

 The Model Systems Knowledge Translation Center offers information about a range of issues about brain injury in both English and Spanish.
 Spanish fact sheets include:

 - Alcohol and Brain Injury